 Conventional definitions of "disabled" and "disability" stem from social service programs and benefits programs such as Social Security.
 These definitions, dating back many years (See Deborah Stone's book "The Disabled State ") uniformly used the term "disabled" or "disability" to mean "unable" - to work, to handle gainful employment, etc. If you look up definitions of "disabled" you'll find these kinds of definitions.

-To most people today the term "disabled" still means that, and, more broadly, means "unable to perform" this or that physical or mental function.
+"Disability" and "Disabled" are terms that are undergoing change due to the disability rights movement both in the U.S. and U.K. To a lesser extent this is occurring worldwide.
+To most people today the term "disabled" still means just that, and, more broadly, means "unable to perform" this or that physical or mental function.

 Even more broadly, a large group of physical or mental conditions are considered to be "disabilities" - things people have also called "afflictions" or "impairments" or "injuries" or "diseases."